diegofch29/teams-app-dev-guide/README.md

 ### App Registration Configuration

-First thing is to configure your app registrationso if you don't know what azure app registration is here you have a simple description.
+First thing is to configure your app registration if you don't know what azure app registration is, here you have a simple description.

 > [!TIP]
 > Azure App Registration is a process in Azure Active Directory that lets you register your apps to give them an identity.
 This allows your apps to securely access and use Azure services.
 By registering, you can set up how your app will authenticate, define what it can access, and manage permissions.
 It's essential for integrating your apps with Azure and ensuring secure, managed access to resources.